Vercors

 It is also one of the most emotionally weighty landscapes in France.
 In 1944 the plateau became a stronghold of the maquis, the French Resistance.
 In July 1944 German forces, including airborne troops landing gliders at Vassieux-en-Vercors, crushed the uprising in a brutal reprisal that destroyed villages and killed combatants and civilians; the wounded sheltering in the Grotte de la Luire field-hospital were executed or deported.
 The plateau now holds around three hundred memorials.
 The Mémorial de la Résistance en Vercors above Vassieux and the Nécropole nationale (created 1948, with 187 individual graves) anchor a network of memory trails, the "Paths to Freedom."
 Vassieux-en-Vercors holds the rare title of Compagnon de la Libération town.

 Pastoral transhumance still shapes the high meadows and the local Bleu du Vercors-Sassenage AOP cheese.
-For the platform, the Vercors is a true Mountain Villages Without Cars and Transhumance Routes story — slow to reach, car-free if you base in a hub village, and carrying a layer of memory that asks to be travelled carefully rather than ticked off.
+For the platform, this is a true Mountain Villages Without Cars and Transhumance Routes story: slow to reach, car-free if you base in a hub village, and carrying a layer of memory that asks to be travelled carefully, not ticked off.

 When to go

-Late May through October is the season for hiking, caving and limestone scenery: alpine flowers and roughly seventy-five orchid varieties peak in late spring and early summer.
+Late May through October is the season for hiking, for caving, for the limestone itself: alpine flowers and roughly seventy-five orchid varieties peak in late spring and early summer.
 December through March is the quiet season for Nordic skiing and ski-touring.
-Avoid the mid-summer August crush at the honeypot villages — June and September are the slow-traveller sweet spots, with open trails, working farms and far fewer cars.
-The Resistance memorial sites are open seasonally; confirm the opening seasons of the Mémorial, the Grotte de la Luire and the caves before travelling (verify).
+August brings a crush at the honeypot villages.
+June and September are the slow-traveller sweet spots, with open trails, working farms and far fewer cars.
+The Resistance memorial sites are open seasonally; confirm the opening seasons of the Mémorial and of the caves, the Grotte de la Luire included, before travelling (verify).
 Plateau weather changes fast in any season, so plan around the forecast rather than the calendar alone, and carry alpine kit even in summer.

 How to get there

-The central honest fact: there is NO railway onto the plateau.
-The rail hubs are Grenoble (mainline) on the Isère side and Valence TGV (about 60 km from Villard-de-Lans) on the Drôme/west side.
-The last mile is by bus: the regional Cars Région / TransIsère network runs Grenoble → Lans-en-Vercors → Villard-de-Lans → Corrençon, with a line linking Autrans-Méaudre (lines around T64/T65, with T66 to Autrans-Méaudre — verify current numbers and frequencies).
+There is no railway onto the plateau.
+None.
+The rail hubs are Grenoble (mainline) on the Isère side and Valence TGV (about 60 km from Villard-de-Lans) on the Drôme/west side, and the last mile is by bus: the regional Cars Région / TransIsère network runs Grenoble → Lans-en-Vercors → Villard-de-Lans → Corrençon, with a line linking Autrans-Méaudre (lines around T64/T65, with T66 to Autrans-Méaudre — verify current numbers and frequencies).
 In winter, seasonal direct ski shuttles run from Grenoble station and Valence TGV (verify each season).
-The honest bottom line: rail-to-bus gets you to the main plateau villages car-free, and this is real Mountain Villages Without Cars territory if you base in a hub village.
-But reaching the remote Drôme-side villages and trailheads — Vassieux, La Chapelle-en-Vercors, the Grotte de la Luire — without a car is genuinely hard and may need taxi or lift planning.
+Rail-to-bus gets you to the main plateau villages car-free, and this is real Mountain Villages Without Cars territory if you base in a hub village.
+But reaching the remote Drôme-side villages and trailheads (Vassieux, La Chapelle-en-Vercors, the Grotte de la Luire) without a car is hard, and may need taxi or lift planning.

 - Nearest station